XPIAN/xpian.github.io/baptisminearlychristianity.md

 Acts 10:44-48 records of baptism of Cornelius and those with him.
 It seems that everyone who received the Holy Spirit on that occasion was immediately baptized.
 Those who received the Holy Spirit there were "all who heard the word."
-When these events are being reported later in Jerusalem, Acts 11:18 makes it clear that the Christians there understood this baptism of Cornelius and the others there to be associated with "repentance that leads to life."
+When these events were being reported later in Jerusalem, Acts 11:18 makes it clear that the Christians in Jerusalem understood this baptism of Cornelius and the others in his house to be associated with "repentance that leads to life."

 Acts 13:24 briefly mentions that prior to Jesus, "John had proclaimed a baptism of repentance to all the people of Israel."
 Here again baptism and repentance are connected together.

-Acts 16:14-15 records the baptism of Lydia & "all her house", presumably referring to other members of her family or others (perhaps slaves) who lived with her.
+Acts 16:14-15 records the baptism of Lydia and "all her house," presumably referring to other members of her family or others (perhaps slaves) who lived with her.
 This passage mentions that God opened Lydia's heart "to pay attention to what was said by Paul."
 This is the first of a few